When I visited Japan in April this year I had a chance to try Red Shiso juice for the first time.

 Shiso has natural preservative qualities and can be kept as a concentrate for making drinks in the refrigerator for months.

-You can also freeze the Shiso juice concentrate so that you can enjoy an anti-inflammatory drink all winter long.
+You can also freeze the Shiso juice concentrate to enjoy an anti-inflammatory drink all winter – I like to add warm water in the winter.

-Here is my recipe of Red Shiso Juice.
-(I do not know why it calls “Red Shiso Juice” because it is actually making like tea.
+Here is my recipe for Red Shiso Juice.
+(I do not know why it is called “Red Shiso Juice” because it is made like a tea.

 Red Shiso Juice Recipe